Drhovle

 Drhovle is a municipality and village in Písek District in the South Bohemian Region of the Czech Republic.
-It has about 600 inhabitants.
+It has about 700 inhabitants.

 Drhovle lies approximately 8 km north-west of Písek, 51 km north-west of České Budějovice, and 88 km south of Prague.

-Administrative parts
+Administrative division

-The municipality is made up of villages of Brloh, Chlaponice, Drhovle Ves, Drhovle Zámek, Dubí Hora, Mladotice and Pamětice.
+Drhovle consists of seven municipal parts (in brackets population according to the 2021 census):